CESNET/cesnet-tszoo/docs/using_anomaly_handlers.md

 ## Anomaly handlers
 - Anomaly handlers are implemented as class.
     - You can create your own or use built-in one.
-- Anomaly handler is applied before `default_values` and fillers took care of missing values.
 - Every time series in train set has its own anomaly handler instance.
 - Anomaly handler must implement `fit` and `transform_anomalies`.
 - To use anomaly handler, train set must be implemented.